Post

 Add SDL True Type Font Library

-• Open the Project Properties that SDL will be used in
+• Open the Project Properties that SDL libray will be added to (Game).

 Project Properties